ethereum/ethereum-org-website/public/content/contributing/translation-program/translatathon/index.md

 - <strong>Translation Standards.</strong> The use of machine translation tools, as determined by us in our sole discretion, may result in disqualification from the competition.
 In addition, the submission of incorrect and/or inaccurate translations, as determined by us in our sole discretion, may result in ineligibility for prize consideration.
 Further, any contributions towards strings that have already been translated or reviewed, as determined by us in our sole discretion, will not be included in the participants’ final score.
 We reserve the right to make such determinations, which shall be final and binding.

-- <strong>Intellectual Property.</strong> Participants agree that by submitting a translation work during the Translatathon, they grant the Ethereum Foundation an irrevocable, non-exclusive, royalty-free licence to use, reproduce, distribute, display, modify, adapt, create derivative works from, and otherwise alter their translation work.
-Further, participants agree that their translation works may be made publicly available on the ethereum.org website under an open-source licence, including a Creative Commons licence, which allows others to use, share, and build upon the work.
+- <strong>Intellectual Property.</strong> Participants agree that by submitting a translation work during the Translatathon, they grant the Ethereum Foundation an irrevocable, non-exclusive, royalty-free license to use, reproduce, distribute, display, modify, adapt, create derivative works from, and otherwise alter their translation work.
+Further, participants agree that their translation works may be made publicly available on the ethereum.org website under an open-source license, including a Creative Commons license, which allows others to use, share, and build upon the work.

 - <strong>Taxes.</strong> Any tax implications arising from the receipt of prizes are the sole responsibility of the prize recipient.